lisenet/kubernetes-homelab/cka/README.md

     * The pods should request `10m` cpu and `64Mi` memory.
     * The `livenessProbe` should perform an HTTP GET request to the path `/readme.html` and port `80` every 5 seconds.
     * Configure `PodAntiAffinity` to ensure that the scheduler does not co-locate replicas on a single node.
-    * Pods of this deployment should be able to run on master nodes as well, create the proper `toleration`.
+    * Pods of this deployment should be able to run on control-plane nodes as well, create the proper `toleration`.
 9. Configure `wordpress` deployment so that the underlying container has the following environment variables set:
     * `WORDPRESS_DB_PASSWORD` from secret key `mysql_root_password`.
     * `WORDPRESS_DB_HOST` set to value of `mysql`.